Abe Reles: Early years

-Abraham Reles, the son of Austrian Jewish immigrants, was born in the Brownsville section of Brooklyn, New York, on May 10, 1906.
+Abraham Reles, the son of Jewish immigrants from Galicia, was born in the Brownsville neighborhood of Brooklyn, New York, on May 10, 1906.
 His father, Sam, worked in one of the garment trades until sometime during the Great Depression.
 His father's last known occupation was peddling knishes on the streets of Brownsville.
 His full formal Hebrew name was Elkanah ben Shimon.

 Reles attended school through the eighth grade.
 After leaving school, he began hanging out at pool rooms and candy stores in and around Brownsville.
 He soon teamed up with two of his childhood friends, Martin "Buggsy" Goldstein and Harry "Pittsburgh Phil" Strauss, who eventually rose to power with him in the group conventionally known as Murder, Inc. His first arrest came in 1921 for stealing $2 worth of gum from a vending machine, and he was sent to the Children's Village at Dobbs Ferry, New York, for four months.

 Reles's small physical size did not deter him from committing ruthless acts of violence.
-When carrying out murders, his weapon of choice was an ice pick, which he would ram through his victim's ear right into the brain.
-Reles became so adept at using the ice pick that many of his murder victims were thought to have died of a cerebral hemorrhage.
+When carrying out murders, his weapon of choice was an ice pick, which he would ram through his victim's ear into the brain.

-Reles became known as a particularly cold-blooded and psychopathic murderer.
 On one occasion, in broad daylight, he attacked a worker at a car wash for failing to clean a smudge from the fender of his car.
 Another time, Reles killed a parking lot attendant for failing to fetch his car fast enough.
 One night, according to journalist Rich Cohen, he and Harry Strauss with the help of Buggsy and Dukey murdered "Puggy" Feinstein in Kid Twist's house.
-For this, before, they dismissed his wife and Buggsy's wife giving fifty dollars each, but his mother-in-law was still sleeping in the back of the house, he believed that there would be no problem, but before the victim arrived, he had to wake her up to ask where there was a rope and where the ice pick was.
+Before the murder, they dismissed his wife and Buggsy's wife, giving them fifty dollars each.
+His mother-in-law was still sleeping in the back of the house, which he believed would be no problem, but before the victim arrived, he had to wake her up to ask where there was a rope and where the ice pick was.

-Reles reportedly got the nickname "Kid Twist" after an earlier New York City Jewish gangster, Max "Kid Twist" Zwerbach.
-Another theory behind the moniker is that it was the name of his favorite candy.
-Yet another theory is that the nickname described his method for strangling people.
-Reles was a bootlegger who rarely touched alcohol.
-Reles lived at 649 East 91st Street in Brooklyn before moving to 9102 Avenue A, also in Brooklyn.